j5x/ProjectLauncher/README.md

 # ProjectLauncher
- I made this application that allows you to download your github projects and run them
+ I made this application that allows you to download your projects and run them